manatlan/reqman/README.md

 it will install the _reqman_ script in your path (perhaps, you'll need to Add the path `~/.local/bin` to the _PATH_ environment variable.)

-If you are on microsoft windows, just download [reqman.exe](https://github.com/manatlan/reqman/tree/master/dist/reqman.exe), and add it in your path.
+If you are on microsoft windows, just download [reqman.exe](https://github.com/manatlan/reqman/tree/master/dist/reqman.exe), and add it in your path. **Available soon**

 ## Getting started : let's go